 - Points Badges Levels.
 These are the common elements of gamification.
 As reps earn points or badges for their work the leaderboard reflects these updates.
 These points add a healthy level of competition as reps strive to be at the top of their game.
 Badges are awarded to reps for outstanding work effort and as expected in a gamified environment reps can level.
 They might move from Apprentice to Master in their chosen profession.
 Points, Badges and Levels are easily displayed on the leaderboard alongside performance details on an individual rep.

 - Observe without being seen.
 There are times when a manager wants to observe his team from a distance.
 Leaderboards on a TV with visibility from 20 feet or more allows this to happen.
 Managers can then decide a course of action in intervening with a rep for performance uplift.

 Leaderboards allow you to engage all stakeholders in understanding the key drivers of your business.
 They motivate performance and give you many options for celebrating a job well done.
-By pulling activity data from your the information apps you love and use the setup is easy and fast. transparency is enhanced with seeing data on the office TV, web and mobile devices.
+By pulling activity data from the information apps you love and use the setup is easy and fast. transparency is enhanced by seeing data on the office TV, web, and mobile devices.
 Everyone is informed and engaged, no matter where they are.
-High fives all round!
+High fives all around!